MaxZaharuk/Telegram-Bot/readme.md

 3. Run main.py

 P.S.
 Additionally to install all packages from "requirements.txt" do not forget to execute in terminal: "pip install mpl_finance"

+Basic functional:

+* commands "/start" and "/help" to start bot or get help to start
+* language choice (it could be changed anytime)
+* queries history to see last 5 queries
+* market choice: forex or crypto
+* instrument choice like e.g. EURUSD or BTCUSD
+* timeseries choice: daily, weekly, monthly
+* after all bot will send some plots: one with chosen instrument on chosen timeseries and three with technical indicators (SMA, EMA, MACD)
+* subscribe service is still in development